Access management

 Session isolation

-Each meeting takes place in an independent process: video and audio streams and shared documents are only accessible to authorised participants.
+Every meeting runs in its own independent process: video and audio streams, along with shared documents, are accessible only to authorized participants.

-As soon as the meeting is closed, all the data associated with the videoconference (history, messaging, files, recordings, etc.) disappears.
-It is impossible to access data from one session to another.
+As soon as the meeting ends, all data associated with the video conference (history, messaging, files, recordings…) disappears.
+It is impossible to access data from one session in another.

 - leaks of confidential information,

-- shock or offend a group of minors or unwary people,
+- shock or offense to a group of underage or unsuspecting individuals,

-- negative repercussions on the reputation of an organisation or public authority, which may be held liable.
+- negative impact on the reputation of an organization or public administration, whose liability may be at stake.

-- A videoconference by the then French Minister for Industry interrupted three times by the broadcasting of pornographic videos, while the Minister was addressing 200 constituents in his constituency.
+- A video conference held by the then French Minister of Industry interrupted three times by pornographic videos, as the minister was addressing 200 voters from his constituency.

-- An online meeting of the US Federal Reserve, attended by around a hundred representatives of the major US banks, was intruded upon by an individual and offensive videos were broadcast.
+- An online meeting of the U.S. Federal Reserve, attended by around a hundred representatives of major American banks, was disrupted by an individual's intrusion and the broadcast of offensive videos.

 How can I prevent intrusions in video conferencing?